Last Updated on June 7, 2023 by Christine Kaaloa

 Osaka is nicknamed “the kitchen of Japan” and is the home of great food.
-Dotonbori street is the soul and belly of Osaka, as it houses the largest food street selling the must try foods in Osaka.
+Dotonbori street is the soul and belly of Osaka, as it houses the largest food street selling the must try foods of Osaka.
 Covered in lights and crowds and wafting with grilled aromas, this is street food heaven.
-If you love street food like I do, read my Dotonbori food tour before you plan your trip!
+If you love street food like I do, read my Dotonbori food guide before you plan your trip!